mstksg/inCode/copy/entries/sums-and-subtypes-and-unions.md

         Abs x -> wrap prio 2 $ "|" <> go 0 x <> "|"
 ```

-Another example where things shine: we can imagine a "command" type that sends
+Another example where things shine are as clearly-fined APIs between processes.
+For example, we can imagine a "command" type that sends different types of
-different types of commands with different payloads.
-This can be interpreted as
+commands with different payloads.
+This can be interpreted as perhaps the result
-perhaps the result of parsing command line arguments or the message in some
+of parsing command line arguments or the message in some communication
-communication protocol.
+protocol.

 For example, you could have a protocol that launches and controls processes: